-Standard Alignment: ELA 4 yr.2.14: Identify the names and sounds of some upper- and lowercase letters of the alphabet, including those in their own name.
+Standard Alignment: ELA 4 yr.2.14: Identify the names and sounds of some upper- and

 Display the Student Materials sheet for question #6.
+Use a blank piece of paper to cover all letters below the first row.
 "I will point to each letter pair, and you will tell me the sound those letters make."
 Pause for up to 3 seconds on each letter pair to allow for the student to respond.
 If the student does not respond within 3 seconds, proceed to the next letter pair.
 If the student says the letter name, prompt as necessary, "Just say the sound."
+Once the student has attempted all letter sounds in the first row, move the blank paper below the next row and repeat for all remaining rows.